AminHP/gym-mtsim/README.md

 * Methods:

     > `download_data`: Downloads required data from MetaTrader for a list of symbols in a time range.
-This method can be overridden in order to download data from servers other than MetaTrader.
+This method can be overridden in order to download data from servers other than MetaTrader. *Note that this method only works on Windows, as the MetaTrader5 Python package is not available on other platforms.*
     >
     > `save_symbols`: Saves the downloaded symbols' data to a file.
     >